How Contracts Terminate

 - When a defaulting party commits an anticipatory breach, the innocent party:

-- may wait and allow the party in breach to properly perform their obligations.
-If the part in breach does so, then the right to terminate will be lost.
+- may wait and allow the party in breach to properly perform its contract obligations.

 - also has the option of affirming the contract by performing their obligations under it.